Blinue/Magpie/docs/FAQ_EN.md

 ## What is the frame rate displayed in Magpie?

 The frame rate displayed by Magpie is that of its own rather than that of the game.
-Due to the non-intrusive nature, Magpie has no way to detect the frame rates of the games themselves.
+Due to the non-intrusive nature, Magpie has no way to detect the frame rates of games themselves.
 We recommend you to use tools like RTSS to display the games' frame rates.
-There add-on layers can usually be captured by Magpie as well.
+Their add-on layers can usually be captured by Magpie as well.